ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 Edited config.tcl to include the added lef and change library to ones we added in src directory
 ![alt text](assets/465.png)

-#### 6. Run openlane flow synthesis with newly inserted custom inverter cell.
+#### 6. Run openlane flow synthesis with newly inserted custom inverter cell

-Commands to invoke the OpenLANE flow include new lef and perform synthesis
+- Commands to invoke the OpenLANE flow include new lef and perform synthesis

 ```bash
 # Change directory to openlane flow directory